ibm-cloud-docs/dr-automation-powervs/upgrade-ksys-filsets.md

 ### Forced Upgrade
 {: #force-upgrade}

-Use when a force installation is needed, it force installs all orchestrator filesets regardless of their current status.
+When a force installation is required, the force upgrade option installs all orchestrator filesets regardless of their current status.

 To upgrade the orchestrator filest to the latest version, run the following command: